marcyves/100-days-of-code/log.md

 **Thoughts:**
 Thank you BootStrap !
 I made a mistake in the commit to GitHub and labeled it DAY 11 instead of 12.
 Just because I was looking to the last commit and forgot I did not code yesterday.

+### Day 13: May 12, 2018
+Upgraded FontAwesome from version 4 to 5 in order to get more icons.
+Replaced some pictures with FA icons.
+Improvements to startbootstrap theme.